 The width of highways is often a source of legal conflict between adjoining neighbors.
 In 1965, the court heard the case of a wooden stairway that led from the site of the highway to Nelson Pond in Calais.
 The highway had been laid out in 1852 with a three-rod right-of-way.
 An expert witness testified that the road had moved one rod west of the present traveled highway, while other experts said that it was "an impossibility to accurately re-survey a highway laid out and surveyed more than one hundred years previously."
-The court decided to use the highway as presently traveled, rather than trying to invent something out of a history it couldn't reconstruct, relying on the law that authorized selectmen to "use and control for highway purposes one and
+The court decided to use the highway as presently traveled, rather than trying to invent something out of a history it couldn't reconstruct, relying on the law that authorized selectmen to "use and control for highway

-87 See 1957, No. 250, §§ 18, 48.
+83 See 1957, No. 250, §§ 18, 48.

-88 Petition of Mattison and Bentley, 120 Vt.
+84 Petition of Mattison and Bentley, 120 Vt.
 465, 144 A.2d 778 (1958).

-89 Demers v.
+85 Demers v.
 Montpelier, 120 Vt.
 380, 141 A.2d 676 (1958).

-90 Murray v.
+86 Murray v.
 Webster, 123 Vt.
 194, 199-200, 186 A.2d 89 (1962).

-91 Whitcomb v.
+87 Whitcomb v.
 Springfield, 123 Vt.
 395, 189 A.2d 550 (1963).

-one-half rods each side of the traveled portion thereof when termination and boundaries cannot be ascertained."92
+purposes one and one-half rods each side of the traveled portion thereof when termination and boundaries cannot be ascertained."88

 Before 1974, there were public roads and trails.
-That year the legislature required selectmen to classify town highways.
-Thereafter, classification determined maintenance, and knowing whether a road was Class 3 or Class 4 set the standard for how it should be treated.
+In 1973 the legislature established the classification system.
+Thereafter, we would need to know whether a road was Class 3 or Class 4 in order to understand how it should be treated.
 The transformation was quiet.
 The law did not mandate hearings; selectmen simply decided which highways should receive maintenance in all seasons, making them Class 3 highways.
 The remaining roads would be Class 4, and maintained according to the "public good, necessity, and convenience of the inhabitants of the town."
 The town highway map became a critical tool in determining the responsibility of towns to maintain particular highways.

-The Supreme Court held in 1975 that, when a landowner can show the traveled portion of a highway has moved, the presumption that the selectmen can control one and one-half rods on either side of the present traveled way is lost when applied to the hunt for the proper width of a highway.
+A 1975 decision of the Vermont Supreme Court held that, when a landowner can show that the traveled portion of a highway has moved, the presumption that the selectmen can control one and one-half rods on either side of the present traveled way is lost when applied to the hunt for the proper width of a highway.
 This decision was overturned by Town of Ludlow v.
 Watson (1990), when the Court recognized a change in the statute.

-In 1976, a landowner lost his battle to prove that a road was a public highway in the City of Barre.
+The following year the Vermont Supreme Court rebuffed a landowner who was attempting to prove that a road was a public highway in the City of Barre.
 The landowner's arguments that discontinuance did not have to be done by official act when the original taking is by condemnation were rejected by the court.
-95 In another case, the court ruled that no matter how long utility lines had been erected, they could not qualify for adverse possession against the rights of landowners.
-96
+91 In another case, the court ruled that no matter how long utility lines had been erected, they could not qualify for adverse possession against the rights of landowners.
+99